Sai Wing Mock: Chinatown kingpin

-Mock Duck survived repeated attempts on his life and wore a chain mail vest.
+and wore a chain mail vest.
 He was named by the press the "Clay Pigeon of Chinatown" and the "Mayor of Chinatown".
 During several attempts on his life, Mock Duck reportedly squatted down in the street and fired at his attackers with two handguns with his eyes closed.

 After Lee put a bounty on Mock Duck and the rest of the Hip Sings, Mock Duck formed an alliance with the rival Four Brothers Tong.
 Mock Duck took advantage of the reform crusade started by Charles Parkhurst.
 Duck posed as a businessman, and supplied information on the On Leong criminal operations to Parkhurst, including addresses.
 The authorities raided On Leong opium dens and gambling houses on Pell and Doyers Streets.
 However, Mock Duck held back the addresses of the more lucrative Mott Street operations for leverage against Lee.
 The warring Tongs signed a truce in 1906, but the Hip Sings and the On Leongs were again at war the following year.

 Mock Duck finally defeated Lee in the "Bow Kum" Tong war of 1909–1910.
 He was arrested several times during the next decade, during which time a number of attempts were made on his life.
-But he was convicted only once in 1912, for operating a policy game, and served two years imprisonment in Sing Sing Prison.
+But he was convicted only once in 1912, for operating a policy game, and served two years of imprisonment in Sing Sing Prison.

 Retirement and death

-In 1932, Mock Duck agreed to an arrangement with the US and Chinese governments to declare a peace among the Tongs of Chinatown and he retired to Brooklyn where he lived until his death on July 23, 1941.
+In 1932, Mock Duck agreed to an arrangement with the US and Chinese governments to declare a peace among the Tongs of Chinatown, and he retired to Brooklyn where he lived until his death on July 23, 1941.

+Fictional Representations

+Mock Duck is one of the main characters in the historical fiction novel No. 10 Doyers Street by Radha Vatsal, which tells the story of the fight to save Chinatown and Mock Duck's custody battle for his adopted daughter, Ha Oi.

+Elements of Mock Duck’s career were used in the 1919 short story by Arthur Train, “Mock Hen and Mock Turtle”.